 People have many pre-conceived ideas about Las Vegas.
 You can get ripped off here, you can spend thousands of dollars in seconds, and you can lose track of time and your cash!
 However, when you know what to do and where to go, Vegas can be done on a budget, you can avoid the tourist traps and common mistakes.

-Do not be fooled by the Strip.
+From outside the airport, do not be fooled by the view of the Strip.
 It looks close to the airport, but you will not be able to walk there to save a few dollars!
 Nor will you be able to walk the Strip in a day.
 It’s over 4.5 miles long!
 Always check out walking distance times on your phone map app because everything is further away than you think.
 You’ll get a lot of Ubers.

 Your travel around Vegas will start as soon as you land at the airport.
-The cheapest way to reach your hotel is via a local taxi.
+We would like to pick you up from the airport.
+We ask for your flight number on your RSVP form so we can arrange this.
+But if we don’t manage to get you, the cheapest way to reach your hotel is via a local taxi.
 This will be the only time you’ll use a local taxi.
 They have fixed prices to all hotels because they had to find a way to compete with Uber and are now cheaper.
 Head out of the baggage collection hall and the taxi rank is right there, always with a long line of taxis.
 You’ll not be waiting long, if at all.
 The rest of the time, use Uber for private transport.

 If you want to use public transport while in Vegas, it is perfectly safe.
 Check out the monorail map here.
 It’s cheap and a great way to see the Strip and get from one end to the other quickly.